H-2B Visa Lawyers in Skokie

-The H-2B non-immigrant program allows employers to hire foreign workers to come temporarily to the United States and perform temporary non-agricultural services or labor on a one-time, seasonal, peak load or intermittent basis.
-Temporary or seasonal employment opportunities in the United States sometimes offer foreign workers a better opportunity to provide for their families compared to those jobs which are available in their own native countries.
-Many American businesses gain from their competence to draw on international labor during periods of heightened productivity or demand.
-H-2B Visa/ Status is the solution for many of these needs.
+Temporary or seasonal employment opportunities in the United States sometimes offer foreign workers a better opportunity to provide for their families compared to the jobs available in their native countries.
+Many American businesses draw on international labor during periods of heightened productivity or demand.
+H-2B visas are the solution for many of these needs.

-Employer’s need is considered temporary if it is a/ an:
+An employer’s need is considered temporary if it is a:

-RECURRING SEASONAL NEED– petitioner must prove that the service or labor for which it seeks workers is traditionally tied to a season of the year by an event or pattern; and of a recurring nature.
+- Recurring seasonal need: The employer must prove that the service or labor for which it seeks workers is tied to a particular season by an event or pattern.

-INTERMITTENT NEED– petitioner must prove that it has not employed permanent or full time workers to perform services or labor; occasionally or intermittently needs temporary workers to perform services or labor for short periods.
+- Intermittent need: The employer must prove that it has not employed permanent or full-time workers to perform the seasonal services.
+They must demonstrate that they occasionally need temporary workers to perform labor for short periods of time.

-ONE-TIME OCCURRENCE– petitioner claiming a one-time occurrence must prove that is has not employed workers to perform the service or labor in the past and will not need workers to perform the services or labor in the future; or an employment situation that is otherwise permanent, but a temporary event of short duration has created the need for a temporary worker.
+- One-time occurrence: The employer must prove that it has not employed workers to perform the service or labor in the past and will not need workers to perform the services or labor in the future.
+Alternatively, this could apply to an employment situation that is otherwise permanent, but a short-term event has created the need for a temporary worker.

-H-2B visas or status are subject to an annual cap.
-Only 66,000 new H-2B visa/ status is set by congress per fiscal year.
-With 33,000 allocated in the first half of the fiscal year (October 1- March 31) and 33,000 to be distributed in the second half of the fiscal year (April 1- September 30).
+H-2B visas are subject to an annual cap.
+Only 66,000 new H-2B visas are issued by congress each fiscal year.
+33,000 are allocated in the first half of the fiscal year (October 1- March 31) and 33,000 are distributed in the second half of the fiscal year (April 1- September 30).
 Unused numbers from the first half are made available for use by employers seeking to hire H-2B workers during the second half.
-That said, temporary worker must not crowd out a qualified US worker in the region of the said employment and the proposed employment must not unfavorably affect the working conditions of the similarly employed U.S. Workers.
+That said, temporary worker must not crowd out a qualified U.S. worker in the region of the employment and the proposed employment must not unfavorably affect the working conditions of the similarly employed U.S. workers.